 Consider a stable Hamiltonian structure $(\lambda,\omega)$ on a closed 3-manifold with Reeb vector field $X$.
 The function $f=d\lambda/\omega$ is a first integral of $X$.
-If $d\lambda$ is identically zero, the Reeb vector field admits a global section and the ambient manifold fibers over $\mathbb{S}^1$, by Tischler's theorem \cite{Tis}.
-If $d\lambda$ is a constant non-zero multiple of $\omega$, then the SHS contains the same information as $\lambda$, which is a contact form.
-Since we will extend results from \cite{CDR,CDHR}, we are concerned with the case in which $d\lambda$ is a non-constant multiple of $\omega$ in which case the function $f=\frac{d\lambda}{\omega}$ is a non-constant first integral of the flow.
-In this case, Cieliebak and Volkov's Structure Theorem \cite{CV1} imply that any SHS admits a (non-unique) \emph{structural decomposition} (see Definition~\ref{defn-strucdecom}).
+If $d\lambda$ is identically zero, the Reeb vector field admits a global section and the ambient manifold fibers over $\mathbb{S}^1$ by Tischler's theorem \cite{Tis}.
+If $f$ is either strictly positive or strictly negative, the Reeb vector field of the SHS is, up to parametrization, the Reeb vector field of the contact form $\lambda$ that we denote $X_\lambda$.
+In general, Cieliebak and Volkov's results \cite{CV1} imply that any SHS admits a (non-unique) \emph{structural decomposition} (see Definition~\ref{defn-strucdecom}).
 This is a way of decomposing the manifold $M$ into domains $U$ and $N=N_0\sqcup N_c$, whose boundary components are invariant tori of the Reeb vector field and such that $\operatorname{int}(U)\cup \operatorname{int}(N)=M$.
-The closure of the connected components are manifolds with boundary with the following property.
+The closure of the connected components of these domains are manifolds with boundary with the following property.
 In a connected component of $U$, the Reeb vector field is integrable, i.e. the vector field is tangent to a fibration by tori.
 In a connected component of $N_0$, the Reeb vector field admits a global section.
 Finally, for a connected component of $N_c$, the Reeb vector field is the Reeb vector field of some contact form.
-The last region is called here the \textit{contact region}).
-The part where it is integrable is called the \textit{integrable region} $U$, and its connected components are of the form $T^2\times I$, with $I=[0,1]$ and with the vector field tangent to each torus $T^2\times \{\cdot \}$.
+The last region is called here the \textit{contact region}.
+The part $U$ where the vector field is integrable is called the \textit{integrable region} and its connected components are of the form $T^2\times I$, with $I=[0,1]$ and with the vector field tangent to each torus $T^2\times \{\cdot \}$.